lmickes/pyWitness/docs/_sources/introduction.rst.txt

      - 1

 .. note::
-   Of course other columns can present in the data file, for examples labels for other experimental conditions or data, demographic data or personal differenes.
+  Other columns can be in the data file (e.g., labels for other experimental conditions or data, demographic data or personal differenes).

 Transforming data structures
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^